 "Children are comfortable until seven years."

 Nordic countries still believe this.
-I back-packed through Sweden and Finland, visiting schools along the way.
+Recently, I back-packed through Sweden and Finland, visiting some schools along the way.
 I learned that they don’t start formal teaching of reading or math until children are seven.
-Parents may choose to send their children to school at six, where a rich environment expands their experience and builds inter-personal skills, but it isn’t required.
-They have top scores on international tests.
+Parents may choose to send their children to school at six, where a rich environment expands their experience and builds inter-personal skills, but they don’t have to.
+They have top scores on international reading tests.

-Of course, many children begin to read before seven, which is great.
-The others will catch up quickly when they bring a lot of experience to their reading.
-The push to getting children into school earlier is admirable only if educators refrain from giving grades and use play to build core strengths, confidence, and resonance until they are seven.
+Of course, many children can read well before seven which is great.
+The rest can learn quickly when they bring a lot of experience to their reading.
+The push to getting children into school earlier is admirable only if educators use play to build core strengths, confidence, and resonance until they are seven.
 There are enough years left after that to work on formal academics.